A girl with headphones on in the middle of a dance step.

 2. Electrolux household appliances

-While people probably recognise the name Electrolux on their kitchen appliances, many may not know that this company is Swedish – or that it is one of the top ten household appliance manufacturers in the world.
+While people probably recognise the name Electrolux on their kitchen appliances, many may not know that this company is Swedish – or that it is one of the best selling household appliance manufacturers in the world.

 Started in 1919, the company originally sold Lux hoovers, or vacuum cleaners, and later added refrigerators, washing machines, dishwashers and a variety of other appliances to its product line.
-Today, the Electrolux Group sells around 60 million products in more than 150 countries every year.
+Today, the Electrolux Group – which includes AEG, Frigidaire and many other brands – sells its household products in around 120 countries every year.

 3. Essity – from baby care to toilet paper